Welcome to the second annual Music Game Jam, where you create a music-related game in two weeks!

 Yes!
 You keep the rights to everything you create for this game jam.

 Is there any restriction on game engines?

 Nope!
-You are free to use whichever game engine you like - including your own custom-built engines - as long as you create your game code and assets from scratch.
+You are free to use whichever game engine you like - including your own custom-built engines - as long as you create the code and assets specific to this game from scratch.